samiux/samiux.github.io/dompros.md

 ## Known Issues

-- It may provide the answer in Chinese or with some Chinese characters when it read some Chinese content websites or refers to a Chinese website.
+- It may response in Chinese or with some Chinese characters when it read some Chinese content websites or refers to a Chinese website.

 ## License